Chair of Governors

 I feel strongly that parents and communities should play an integral role in contributing to the life of the school and the pupils that attend it.
 I am currently employed as the Head of Projects for the University of Lincoln’s Estates department.
 As such, I take a senior leadership role within the University leading in project, change, finance and facilities management, all of the attributes currently required by the Governors for this role.
 I have overseen the development of the University through recent years and whilst higher education is very different to primary education I know the challenges that education as a sector faces and I also see firsthand the benefits of social mobility that education can bring.

-I am a Chartered Surveyor, employed as Assistant Director of Estates for a national care provider with responsibility for all aspects of property/facilities/development and health and safety for over 70 locations across the UK.
-I have a proven track record in delivering high quality outcomes within a strict regulatory structure and constrained budgets – a challenge faced by all schools.
+I am a Chartered Surveyor, currently employed in a senior leadership role as Head of Maintenance and Facilities in the University of Lincoln’s Estates Department with responsibility for all aspects of Hard and Soft Facilities Management across the entire university estate.
+Having also worked in Local Government and as Assistant Director of Estates for a national care provider, I have a proven track record in delivering high quality outcomes within a strict regulatory structure and constrained budgets – a challenge faced by all schools.
 I bring financial, strategic and technical expertise with operational and commercial knowledge.
 I am passionate about ensuring all children get the best possible education and can thrive in a safe, comfortable and stimulating environment.
 I have 3 children, one whom attends Saxilby school.